Local Development

 Local Development Environment

-Your primary weapons are Kitty, Zsh and Ranger, Neovim and NerdTree, Kile and Kexi.
-Alacritty and Kitty are high performance alternatives to your default terminal, Konsole.
+Your primary weapons are Wezterm, Zsh, Neovim and Kile and Kexi.
 Kdevelop and Qt Creator are your force multipliers.
-Use these tools to create something beautiful and valuable.
+Use these tools to create something productive, beautiful and valuable.

 Investigate Zsh.
 Zsh is a scripting language that runs in your terminal.
 Usually, you will have to install Zsh and switch your default shell from Bash to Zsh.
 You can start out using a configuration template, such as “Oh My Zsh,” or just take the time to learn how to configure Zsh yourself and do that.
-Investigate Zsh and scripting.
+Investigate Zsh, Lua and scripting in general.
 Learn how to program your programmable operating system.

 Investigate Markdown and Latex.
 Learn how to use them to produce professional quality content for your websites and books and other channels of entertaining education.
 Read a lot of literature about these programs, both on and offline.
 Watch a lot of videos and tutorials.
 Get in the habit of using Markdown and Latex to produce a steady stream of valuable content.
 Be a prolific artist.